 The town of Morondava was really our base to see the local sights.
-As you drive through from the direction of the Boabob Avenue and Kirindy Forest, you pass through a lively market street with so many different kinds of stalls; food, shoes, electronics and more!
-There is a chaotic happiness about the place, everyone wants to smile and wave.
+As you drive through from the direction of Boabob Avenue and Kirindy Forest, you pass through a lively market street with so many different kinds of stalls; food, shoes, electronics, and more!
+There is chaotic happiness in the place, everyone wants to smile and wave.

 The evenings are relaxed too but if you fancy live music and atmosphere, L’Oasis is your place whether you are into reggae music or not.
 Jean Le Rasta, the owner, will greet you with a huge smile and the biggest dreads I’ve seen in a long time.
 The live band was awesome with free-styling reggae singers going for it every night of the week.
 My friend Rick made a special guest appearance with ‘You Raise Me Up’.
 I was unsure about his song choice I have to admit… I ate my words, it was epic and the live band joined in, singing the song in Malagasy.
 Wow…Misaotra Morondava (thank you in Malagasy)